damodhar92/Projects/Excel Projects/Gokul Store Data Analysis/README.md

 ## Insights from the DashBoard
 + In the month of March the Highest amount of sales 1.90M
 + Females percentage of purchase is high 64%
-+ Highest sales amount was recorded through Amzone channel (7506M)
++ Highest sales amount was recorded through Amzone channel 7506M
 + Adult age group (30-49 Years) is max contributing 50%.
-+ Maharastr, Karnataka and Uttar Pradesh are the top 3 states 35%.
++ Maharastr, Karnataka and Uttar Pradesh are the top 3 states 35%

 ## Recommendations
-  Target Female customer of age group (30-49) living in Maharastra, karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amzone, Flipkart and Myntra.
+  Target Female customer of age group (30-49) living in Maharastra, karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amzone, Flipkart and Myntra

 ## Learnt things from this Project
 + Learned how to build filters and connect each filter to pivot tables
-+ Development of DashBoard.
++ Development of DashBoard